-- 16. The country office, in consultation with the Government, United Nations agencies, donors and partners, developed a Country Strategy Document (2011-2014) identifying three priority areas: 1) food and nutrition security; 2) capacity development of government institutions; and 3) emergency response action.
-The country programme (CP) focuses on priority areas 1 and 2; a follow-up PRRO will support priority area 3. - 17.
+- 17. The country office, in consultation with the Government, United Nations agencies, donors and partners, developed a Country Strategy Document (2011-2014) identifying three priority areas: 1) food and nutrition security;16 2) capacity development of government institutions; and 3) emergency response action.
+The country programme (CP) focuses on priority areas 1 and 2; a follow-up PRRO will support priority area 3. - 18.
 In the context of the United Nations Development Assistance Framework (UNDAF) 2010-2014, WFP will contribute to the Government's hunger and nutrition goals as set out in the national policies/strategies and Vision 2025.
-The four CP components are consistent with PRSP priorities 2, 3 and 4, Millennium Development Goals (MDGs) 1-7 and WFP Strategic Objectives 3, 4 and 5.
-Women's productive potential in Burundi is challenged by their lack of access to and control over resources.
-A gender perspective will therefore be integrated into the CP in line with the WFP gender policy. - 18.
-Hunger and undernutrition are compounded by continuing difficulties in the agricultural sector.
-In 2009, the total food requirement was estimated at 1.7 million mt and the annual food deficit at 401,000 mt (in cereal equivalent and after taking into consideration commercial imports and food assistance).
-Planned CP food requirements are relatively small and not expected to affect local production and markets.
+The four CP components are consistent with PRSP priorities 2, 3 and 4,17 Millennium Development Goals (MDGs) 1-718 and WFP Strategic Objectives 3, 4 and 5.19 Women's productive potential in Burundi is challenged by their lack of access to and control over resources.
+A gender perspective will therefore be integrated into the CP in line with the WFP gender policy.20